Mac Running Slow, Here’s How to Speed Up Your Mac (Updated 2023)

 - You can also use this to see what Memory, Disk and Network different processes are using.

 If you see that one app, in particular, is gobbling up a lot of CPU power, then you can close it from here by selecting the app with the mouse and clicking on the x in the left-hand corner of the Activity Monitor.

 Too many start-up apps slow down mac?

 Whenever you start your mac, some of the startup apps automatically get loaded on their own along with system OS.
 Some of them are unnecessary as they affect startup time and you experience a slow start.
-In addition to these items hanging down on the riff of your startup items list keep creating an additional load of on your processor throughout the use.
+In addition to these items hanging down on the riff of your startup items list, keep creating an additional load on your processor throughout the use.

 - Go to System Preferences > Users & Groups.

 - Click your name and then click “login items.”

 - Use the minus icon to remove the program you don’t immediately need when your Mac starts up.